All about Jamstack in 2024

 In 2016, Matt Biilmann (co-founder of Netlify) and Chris Bach introduced the concept of Jamstack.
 The Jamstack architecture brought back the early days of the static web —albeit enhanced with Javascript, reusable APIs, and the cloud.

-But over the past seven years, Jamstack has become more than just another way of making websites.
+Over the past eight years, Jamstack has become more than just another way of making websites.
 This article explores what Jamstack is and shows why Jamstack is better than WordPress.

 Table of contents